Avaiga/taipy-doc/docs/manuals/core/concepts/data-node.md

 !!! example "Let's take a realistic example."

     Let's assume we want to build an application to predict the monthly sales demand in order to adjust production planning, constrained by some capacity.

+    The flowchart below represents the various data nodes we want to be processed byt the tasks (in orange).

     ![tasks and data nodes](pic/tasks_and_data_nodes.svg){ align=left }

-    For that purpose, we have six data nodes modeling the data.
-One each for the sales history, the trained model, the current month, the sales predictions, the production capacity, and the production orders.
+    For that purpose, we have six data nodes modeling the data (the dark blue boxes).
+One each for the sales history, the trained model,
+    the current month, the sales predictions, the production capacity, and the production orders.

 !!!
 Note